 Most brands spend significant time and money on the creative execution of a promotion (the on-pack design, the media plan, the retail activation) while treating the incentive itself as an afterthought.
 This is backwards.

 The incentive is the promise you make to the customer.
 It is what motivates them to act, to choose your brand over a competitor, and to engage beyond the initial purchase.
 When the reward underwhelms, the whole promotion disappoints, no matter how polished the creative looks.
-Research consistently shows that perceived value of the reward is the single biggest driver of promotional participation, ahead of ease of entry and brand preference.
+In our experience running promotions across FMCG, retail and hospitality, perceived value of the reward is the single biggest driver of promotional participation, ahead of ease of entry and brand preference.

 A well-chosen incentive also does work beyond the promotion period.
 According to the Incentive Research Foundation, experiential rewards in particular generate strong social sharing and brand advocacy, extending the promotional footprint at no additional cost.
 The best sales promotion incentives are those that align what the customer values with what the brand needs to achieve.